inria-thoth/cyanure/doc/sphinx/source/references.rst

 References
 ==========

-We provide here various references regarding the solvers implemented in Arsenic.
+We provide here various references regarding the solvers implemented in Cyanure.

 Accelerators
 ------------
-Arsenic uses two types of accelerators.
+Cyanure uses two types of accelerators.
 The QNing approach builds upon Quasi-Newton principles and was introduced in

 ..
 [QNING] H. Lin, J. Mairal and Z. Harchaoui. `An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration <https://arxiv.org/pdf/1610.00960v4>`_.
 SIAM Journal on Optimization.
 29(2), pages 1408–1443, 2019.